 Our client a search engine marketing agency located in Los Angeles, CA, wanted to improve their marketing team’s ability to present technical information to clients in a comprehensive, clear, and concise way.
 It was also important to facilitate more productive and time-conscious meetings.
 Meetings are facilitated both face to face as well as virtually.

-The challenge to this training was to condense TrainSmart’s two day effective presentation skills training and two day meeting facilitation training classes to a one day workshop split into half day sessions.
+The challenge to this training was to condense TrainSmart’s two-day presentation skills training los angeles and two-day meeting facilitation training classes to a one-day workshop split into half-day sessions.
 It was critical to determine the priority goals and develop a creative way to ensure that practice was included to increase skills.

 After several phone discussions and a better understanding of client needs, the following solutions were implemented:

-1. Effective Presentation Skills was taught in a series of half day segments.
+1. Effective Presentation Skills were taught in a series of half-day segments.
 Topics included:

 a.
 Identify a clear goal and purpose statement for the presentation